-Nod given for mining in Yamuna at Saharanpur without replenishment study: NGT
+Nod Given For Mining In Yamuna At Saharanpur Without Replenishment Study: NGT

-New Delhi, March 19 (IANS) The National Green Tribunal has observed that the environmental clearance for mining from the Yamuna riverbed in Uttar Pradesh's Saharanpur district has been granted without replenishment study.
+Saharanpur / New Delhi: The National Green Tribunal has observed that the environmental clearance for mining from the Yamuna riverbed in Uttar Pradesh's Saharanpur district has been granted without replenishment study.

 A principal bench of NGT headed by Justice Adarsh Kumar Goel was dealing an appeal against the order granted Environmental Clearance (EC) by State Environment Impact Assessment Authority (SEIAA) for Sand, Bajri, or Boulder mining from Yamuna riverbed at Nuniyari Aehatmal village in Saharanpur by Shanti Enterprises.